About the subjects

 Over the last few years I’ve photographed in a number of regional areas including forest lands by Mt.
-Rainier, the Rainier valley, Seattle, and the Coast.
+Rainier, the Rainier valley, Seattle, the Oregon Coast and rural locations in East and Southwest Washington.
 Each area offers many unique rewards.
 Following is a brief summary of some of the image types.

 Wilderness and Forest Lands